Koromix/rygel/README.md

 Fixed-size arrays are declared with `koffi.array(type, length)`.
 Just like in C, they cannot be passed as functions parameters (they degenerate to pointers), or returned by value.
 You can however embed them in struct types.

-Special rules apply for arrays of primitive integer and float types (int, int8_t, uint32_t, double, etc...):
+Special rules apply for arrays of primitive integer and float types (uint32_t, double, etc...):
-- When converting from JS to C, Koffi can take a normal Array (e.g. `[1, 2]`) or a TypedArray of the correct type (e.g. `Uint8Array` for an array of `int8_t` numbers)
+- When converting from JS to C, Koffi can take a normal Array (e.g. `[1, 2]`) or a TypedArray of the correct type (e.g. `Uint8Array` for an array of `uint8_t` numbers)
 - When converting from C to JS (for return value or output parameters), Koffi will by default use a TypedArray.
-But you can change this behavior when you create the array type with the optional hint argument: `koffi.array('int8_t', 6, 'array')`
+But you can change this behavior when you create the array type with the optional hint argument: `koffi.array('uint8_t', 64, 'array')`

-Example below:
+See the example below:

 ```js
 const koffi = require('koffi');